-With shredded cotton being blown in from the Cotton Dry House, 32 pounds of cellulose fiber were mixed in stainless steel nitrators that contained nitric and sulfuric acids that were blended together.
-The treated acids were then discharged from the bottom into centrifugal wringers that removed most of the acid through the exterior of the wringer.
-Wet nitrated cotton was then immersed in water and the slurry transferred to the Boiling Tub Houses.
+With shredded cotton being blown in from the Cotton Dry House, 32 pounds of cellulose fiber were mixed in stainless steel nitrators that contained nitric and sulfuric acids that were blended.
+The treated acids were discharged from the bottom into centrifugal wringers that removed most of the acid through the exterior of the wringer.
+Wet nitrated cotton was immersed in water, and the slurry transferred to the Boiling Tub Houses.

 The Blending and Wringer House was part of the nitration process.
-In order to obtain a uniform propellant and ballistic characteristic, portions of batches that had a high nitrogen content were mixed with portions that had a low nitrogen content.
-Slurry from the poaching tubs in the Poaching House were fed onto vibrating screens where nitrocellulose was blended, which passed into collecting boxes.
-The boxes were then emptied into tubs where guncotton and pyrocellulose were blended.
+Portions of batches that had a high nitrogen content were mixed with others that had a low nitrogen content to obtain a uniform propellant and ballistic characteristic.
+Slurry from the poaching tubs in the Poaching House was fed onto vibrating screens where nitrocellulose was blended, which passed into collecting boxes.
+The boxes were then emptied into containers where guncotton and pyrocellulose were mixed.

 If the sample from the tub had satisfactory nitrogen and solubility content, the slurry was pumped into the Wringer House.
-At the Wringer House, the large amounts of water that were used throughout the process to move the nitrocellulose was removed.
-The containers of partially dry nitrocellulose were then transported to the Dehydration/Press House via lag cars.
+Large amounts of water that were used throughout the process to move the nitrocellulose was removed at the Wringer House.
+The containers of partially dry nitrocellulose were transported to the Dehydration/Press House via lag cars.

 The poaching process was conducted to reduce the acidity of the nitrocellulose.
-It also reduced the fibers remaining to minute fragments in a mechanical operation.
-Samples were sent to a nearby laboratory to determine the percentage of nitrogen, the solubility of the ether-alcohol mixture and the fineness degree.
+It also cut the fibers remaining to minute fragments in a mechanical operation.
+Samples were sent to a nearby laboratory to determine the percentage of nitrogen, the solubility of the ether-alcohol mixture, and the fineness degree.

-From there, the product moved to the Mixer Houses (Building 208).
-A Baker-Perkins mixer and kneading machine featured a 100-gallon capacity.
+The product moved to the Mixer Houses where where it was mixed and kneaded by a Baker-Perkins machine.
 Bagged Toledo scales, in pristine and operable condition, weighed the powders.
 Wooden carts with thick Goodyear tires carted the mixed product throughout the building.

-From there, the mixed product moved to the Horizontal Press House (Building 211-1), where single-based powder blocks were pressed through extruding dies to form propellant.
+The mixed product moved to the Horizontal Press House, where single-based powder blocks were pressed through extruding dies to form propellant.

-Unfortunately, the light began to wane as the evening sun began to dip below the horizon.
-We ended the tour of the ammunition plant earlier than expected as it took quite a bit of energy to move through tall grass and brush infested with ticks.
-For an extensive history and photo gallery, jump to Indiana Army Ammunitions Plant »
+The light began to wane as the evening sun began to dip below the horizon.
+We decided to end our tour of IAAP earlier than expected and exited as we had entered: through tall grass and brush undetected.